SpaceXpanse/rod-core-wallet/doc/xaya/mining.md

 part of the coinbase transaction) and thus increase the search space before they have to communicate again with the server.

-It is possible to "fit" Xaya's stand-alone mining format into the Stratum protocol (even though Xaya modifies the format of block headers with the [PoW data](#pow-data)).
-With the following changes done *server side*, Stratum clients can just work out of the box (if they implement Xaya's Neoscrypt variant as hashing algorithm):
+It is possible to "fit" SpaceXpanse's stand-alone mining format into the Stratum protocol (even though SpaceXpanse modifies the format of block headers with the [PoW data](#pow-data)).
+With the following changes done *server side*, Stratum clients can just work out of the box (if they implement SpaceXpanse's Neoscrypt variant as hashing algorithm):

 In Stratum, the miner themselves builds up the final coinbase transaction from a template, hashes it to compute the Merkle root, and then uses this to construct the actual block header.
 It then computes PoW on that constructed block header.
-To make this work with Xaya's PoW data and the "fake block header", the Stratum client receives the real Xaya block header as "coinbase template", together with an empty Merkle branch.
+To make this work with SpaceXpanse's PoW data and the "fake block header", the Stratum client receives the real SpaceXpanse block header as "coinbase template", together with an empty Merkle branch.
 The client will then put its hash into the "Merkle root" of the fake block header and solve PoW on it.